rhysv96/muval-laravel-test/README.md

 ## **BONUS**
 If you have extra time, consider submitting the following:
-- Pull the `main` branch of `https://github.com/muval-apps/muval-bonus-test` and create a branch called `test/<your-full-name>`.
+- Download the `main` branch of `https://github.com/muval-apps/muval-bonus-test`
 - Build an SPA using Vue3 and TailwindCSS to consume the API.
-- Push your code to the repo and create a Pull Request.
+- Compress your solution into a Zip file and send to nicole@muval.com.au.
+Please do not push your changes to the repo.

 ## **Due Date**
 Please submit your solution, including the bonus test if you choose to do that, by **5pm AEST, 12/12/2024**.